Naveduran/holbertonschool-higher_level_programming/README.md

 - Object-relational mapping

 ### EXAMPLES OF PROJECTS
--Create your own AirBnB website complete with database, front-end, back-end, console, and testing -Hack a website's security by scripting requests
+- Create your own AirBnB website complete with database, front-end, back-end, console, and testing
+- Hack a website's security by scripting requests